Use these free printable kitchen inventory sheets to make your kitchen more efficient, and save money on your grocery bill.

-What I like about this set is how many rows there are to fit everything on.
-Because let's face it – most of our kitchen food spaces runneth over with food blessings!
+What I like about this printable kitchen inventory list is how many rows there are to fit everything on.
+Because let’s face it – most of our kitchen food spaces runneth over with food blessings!

 What kinds of food categories should you use when taking stock of what you have?